 As it seems right now, the two companies will have trouble crossing over the 18 million motherboards (each) in 2015 - a figure that in itself will be a significant slump, especially for Asus, Which in recent years has supplied more than 1 million units to 20 stores on a regular basis, including in 2014, where 22 has supplied about 1 million boards worldwide.

 However, the top two can be a little comforting - the situation of the smaller players in the market, MSI, Asrock, ECS and Biostar, is even worse.
 Basruk and MSI have brought to stores approximately 2 one million motherboards (each), making reaching the goal of more than 6 million boards for the entire 2015 year virtually impossible unless some miracle happens within the generation of a generation The Skylake of Intel.
 This is a particularly disappointing disappointment for Asrok, who only a few years ago enjoyed an impressive rise in the motherboard world and aimed at data of eight million boards a year or more, and believed that she could bring more than 7 motherboards this year.

 Biostar andECS, The two small actresses with almost no representative in the country, brought a little over a million motherboards to the stores in the first half of the year - and they seem to be near breaking point.
 ECS Has apparently decided on a gradual exit from this market.

-We have nothing left but to hope, once again, that "comparing conditions" in the processors market in the generation of14 nm The new one will help light up a new competitive fire in the computer world, bringing with it both the complex computer category and the hardware component market.
-Do you believe this could actually happen, or that the shrinking of the "classic" computing world is inevitable?
+We can only hope, once again, that "comparing conditions" in the processor market in the new 14-nm generation will help to fuel a new competitive fire in the computer world, sweeping both the complex computer and hardware components.
+Do you believe this could really happen, or that the shrinking of the "classic" computing world is inevitable?